-Zuckerberg went on to announce a new mission for Facebook that is to guide the social media in the next decade.
-The aim is to provide power to the people for building community with the aim to “bring the world closer together”.
+Zuckerberg went on to announce a new mission for Facebook that is to guide social media in the next decade.
+The aim is to provide power to the people for building community with the aim to “bring the world closer together.”

-- Membership request filtering: Another issue that the admins face is that of admitting new members, which is quite tiresome considering all factors.
-Facebook is coming up with filtering options regarding this, where the admins can sort and filter membership requests based on common categories such as location, gender and so on.
+- Membership request filtering: Another issue the admins face is admitting new members, which is quite tiresome considering all factors.
+Facebook is coming up with filtering options regarding this, where the admins can sort and filter membership requests based on common categories such as location, gender, and so on.

 - Scheduled posts: Group admins, along with the moderators, can now create and schedule posts conveniently at any specific time.

-- Group to group linking: Facebook began started testing group-to-group linking, which allows the admins of the groups to recommend related or common groups to their members.
-This is one of the initial efforts of the social media platform provider in the aim to bring communities and sub-communities closer together.
+- Group to group linking: Facebook began testing group-to-group linking, allowing the admins of the groups to recommend related or common groups to their members.
+This is one of the initial efforts of the social media platform provider with the aim to bring communities and sub-communities closer together.

-Facebook is planning to arrange more events for bringing group admins and members together, who are settled outside the U.S. Further details to be shared in this context are coming soon.
+Facebook plans to arrange more events to bring group admins and members together, who are settled outside the U.S. Further details to be shared in this context are coming soon.